gallayl/roksh/readme.md

 - Login Form is the build-in one
 - The user account should be confirmed from the UI after registration (initial Identity behavior)
+- The **MockDataFetcher** is tightly coupled to the target site's DOM - there is no guarantee that it will work a few weeks later if the external site changes =)